 From Sathorn Pier you stop at Tha Chang or N9 and just following the path, Grand Palace is there.

-Before to Grand Palace, actually you could stop at Tha Thien or N8, but it is up to you, which place you want to visit first.
-As my preference, I like to go to the further place first and then just going to near one.
+Before to Grand Palace, actually, you could stop at Tha Thien or N8, but it is up to you, which place you want to visit first.
+As my preference, I like to go to further place first and then just going to near one.
 Wat Pho is across the Grand Palace, so after you visit Grand Palace, you could just go there by walking to save your money.

 Across to Wat Pho is Wat Arun or Temple of Dawn.
 It isn’t across the street but across the river.
 Which mean to go there you need to take a boat again from N8 (if you start it from Wat Pho) and with 3 baht it will take you to Wat Pho.

 As a note, if you take it from Tha Chang or N9 to Wat Arun, they will charge you 14 baht.